fortrabbit/blog/headless-and-reactive.md

 Re-generation of a full website after a minor change is wasteful, fragile and slow.

 To solve this issue another acronym was invted: ISR.
 It stands for Incremental Static Regeneration.
 On user request, the frontend checks if a cached static version exists, if not regenerate one (first unlucky user).
 That means the previously cheap static hosting option suddenly needs to do some sort of server side rendering too (more $$$).
-The Javascript framework also needs to support that mode.
+The JavaScript framework also needs to support that mode.
 Probably not surprising, Next.js is good at that.

 A different approach also related to this was pioneered by Astro: [Dynamic islands](https://docs.astro.build/en/concepts/islands/), where only parts of the page are defined as dynamic.